Why You Should NEVER Build a Deck Without a Deck Contractor

 Improper spacing can cause boards to buckle or trap moisture.
 Misplaced fasteners can weaken the frame or void the warranty.
 Even simple things like board alignment or cutting angles can impact how the deck looks and lasts.

-Our skilled deck builders are trained to install any material to deliver on its promise of durability and aesthetics.
-So, when you invest in high-quality decking boards like Trex, consider only capable builders to carry out the installation.
+Our skilled deck builders install each material correctly to deliver durability and aesthetics.
+When you invest in high-quality decking boards like Trex, choose capable builders to handle the installation.

 6. Warranties Don’t Apply If You Install It Wrong

-Most composite decking brands offer strong warranties—some up to 25 or even 50 years.
-But here’s the catch: most warranties are only valid if a certified professional installs the product.
+Most composite decking brands offer strong warranties some up to 25 or even 50 years.
+But here’s the catch: most warranties are only valid if a certified builder installs the product.

 Hiring a professional doesn’t mean giving up control.
-In fact, it opens up more possibilities.
-A skilled deck contractor can take your ideas—custom layouts, unique railing styles, built-in lighting, or multi-level designs—and turn them into a safe, stunning reality.
+In fact, it opens more possibilities.
+A skilled deck contractor can turn your ideas into a safe, well-built deck with custom layouts, railing styles, lighting, and multi-level designs.

 Frequently Asked Questions